lesichkovm/node-red-contrib-playwright-automation/README.md

    ```

 3. **Use the virtual environment in Node-RED**:
-   - Set the Python Path in the node to your virtual environment's Python executable
+   - Set the Python Path in the node to the directory containing your virtual environment
+   - The node will automatically use the correct Python executable path based on your operating system
-   - Example: `venv/Scripts/python` (Windows) or `venv/bin/python` (macOS/Linux)
+   - Example: `./venv` (relative to your Node-RED user directory) or `/path/to/venv` (absolute path)

 ## Docker Support